RJEGR/Small-RNASeq-data-analysis/DATABASES_CURATION.md

 # DATABASE CURATION
 Genomic features and coordinates (Ex.
 Protein coding genes, tRNA, rRNA, ncRNAs classes, pseudogenes, etc.) may be taking from genomic GFF files.
-Recently (February, 2023), ENSEMBLE release the genomic features for Haliotis rufescense according to the genomic version 3055435v1rs
+Recently (February, 2023), ENSEMBLE release the genomic features for _Haliotis rufescense_ according to the genomic version 3055435v1

 ## ENSEMBLE:
-A diferencia de NCBI, la version GFF de ENSEMBLE tiene las anotaciones de UTR
+A diferencia de NCBI, la version GFF de ENSEMBLE tiene las anotaciones de UTR.

+**Notar que** el ENSEMBLE tiene la version `GCA_023055435.1` del genoma de _Haliotis rufescense_  con el prefijo GCA.
+Lo anterior indica que esta version es una copia del ensamble de GenBank.
+Por otro lado, la version ` GCF_023055435`, antes descargada, indica que la copia del ensamble proviene de RefSeq.
+Otras diferencias importantes son las [siguientes](https://computationalbiologybytes.wordpress.com/2015/10/02/clarifying-the-differences-between-the-grc-and-refseq-versions-of-h38/):

+What is the difference between GCA$ and GCF $ ?

+1. The GCA indicates the GenBank copy of the assembly, and the GCF indicates the RefSeq copy of the assembly.
+2. The GenBank copy is the assembly that was provided by the submitter to GenBank.
+The RefSeq assembly is a copy of the GenBank copy that is used as the basis for RefSeq annotation.
+(This is a historical precedent: RefSeq does not annotate GenBank sequences, they only annotate RefSeq sequences: http://www.ncbi.nlm.nih.gov/books/NBK50679/).
+3. Ex.
+The GenBank copy of the human reference assembly is devoid of annotation.
+The RefSeq copy contains the NCBI-provided annotation.
+4. There are no sequence differences between GenBank and RefSeq versions of the equivalent human assembly release (e.g. GRCh38.p4).

+What is the difference between GTF and GFF format ?

 **GTF:** Gene sets for each species.
 These files include annotations of both coding and non-coding genes.
 **GFF3:** GFF3 provides access to all annotated transcripts which make up an Ensembl gene set.